-Artificial intelligence (AI) has great potential for making operations safer and more productive.
-This working group aims to identify the current challenges, educate the industry, keep up with the rapid pace of change in this field and define collaborative solutions.
+Artificial intelligence (AI) has great potential to make mining operations safer and more productive.
+This working group aims to identify the current challenges, educate the industry, keep up with the rapid pace of change in this field, and define collaborative solutions.

 ABOUT THE WORKING GROUP

 The AI & AAD working group aims to facilitate a greater understanding of AI and its applications in mining to enable companies to adopt AI solutions safely and effectively.
 It also aims to identify the current challenges within the industry, challenges associated with applying AI in mining operations and, define long-term collaborative and innovative solutions in a rapidly advancing technological landscape.

 The group is a global network of subject matter experts, operators, suppliers, leaders from inside and outside the mining industry, and those interested in learning more about applying AI in their operations.

 The mining industry is increasingly using AI as a tool to optimize processes, enhance decision-making, derive value from data, and improve safety.
 Nevertheless, the transition to an AI-enabled mine will look different for every organization, and an inadequate, poorly prepared, or inefficient implementation can result in:

 While AI has many benefits for the industry, it is still very new and there is a lot of work that needs to go into successfully applying it.
 Therefore, it requires a robust foundation of planning, research, communication, and change management.

 Having industry alignment and education that is widely accepted and understood by all stakeholders of the technology (from OEMs to operators) is key to understanding and enabling the full benefits of AI.
 Additionally, for industry-wide change, the realization that it won’t be one single technology making the difference, but a series of foundational technologies that will be implemented, magnifies the challenge.